Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 Traffic Accidents

-A car accident can result in brain injuries due to the force of a jolt alone.
+A car accident in Pennsylvania can result in brain injuries due to the force of a jolt alone.
 Brain injuries in a car accident may occur from hitting your head on the steering wheel or dash, being hit by airborne objects within the vehicle, or being thrown from the vehicle.

 Vulnerable Roadway Users